RemiCuxac/Ribbon-Creator/README.md

 ![image](https://github.com/RemiCuxac/Ribbon-Creator/assets/7034375/78e907ae-1177-46e0-a9f8-b618b2c8baff)

 ## Installation:
-1. Download the folder RibbonGeneratorTool and put it anywhere on your computer.
+1. Download the folder RibbonCreatorTool and put it anywhere on your computer.
 2. Drag and drop the file DragAndDropToViewport.py into the viewport of Maya and a button will be added in the active shelf.
-All the files will be copied to scripts folder : <DocumentsFolder>/maya/<version>/scripts/RibbonGeneratorTool
+All the files will be copied to scripts folder : <DocumentsFolder>/maya/<version>/scripts/RibbonCreatorTool

 ### Compatibility:
 Maya 2022 and newer versions.